-In May of 2021, Google will be introducing a new ranking factor that is part of the Google Page Experience Algorithm Update which measures different aspects of a website’s user experience.
+In May of 2021, Google introduced a new ranking factor that is part of the Google Page Experience Algorithm Update which measures different aspects of a website’s user experience.
 This is called Core Web Vitals and the initial roll out will evaluate a website on three metrics:

 Understand Core Web Vitals in Context

 Before defining these metrics in detail, it is important to understand Core Web Vitals in context.
 Core Web Vitals follows the same general direction as other updates related to measuring a website’s user experience.
 For example, Google introduced mobile friendliness factors in 2015.
 Mobile speed became a ranking factor in 2018 (speed on desktop has been a ranking factor for much longer).
 In 2014, Google began giving a ranking boost to sites using SSL certificates to help improve security.
 This “boost” became a mandate by 2018 when Google’s Chrome browser began noting which sites were not secure.
 In 2017, Google introduced a penalty for sites using intrusive interstitials and pop-ups.
 You can even see some emphasis on user experience in Google switching to mobile-first indexing in 2019.

 User experience and site quality matter greatly to Google.
 With each update, including Core Web Vitals, Google continues to find new ways to determine what makes for a better user experience and what makes a website higher quality.
 Along with that, Google keeps finding new ways to quantifiably measure things that previously were not quantifiable within a website’s user experience.
 The Core Web Vitals metrics are an outgrowth of this theme: these metrics represent new ways to quantifiably measure different aspects of a website’s user experience.